xicato/xig-documentation/api_doc.md

 * **URL Parameters:**

   Required:
+    * `network` : The network that the name value should be associated with.
+For the unsecured network use 'Unsecured' for the network name.
     * `group_id` : The target group ID.
-This can be any valid group ID.
+This can be any valid group ID value.
     * `name` : The desired name of the target group.
 (Ensure that any special characters are properly URL-encoded.)

 * **Data Parameters:**